 Suffolk students: Suffolk University is dedicated to a full university education for all its students and ensures that all students have access to university services.
-Suffolk students who have or suspect they may have a disability are encouraged to contact Elizabeth Irwin, Coordinator for Disability Services in the Dean of Students Office at firstname.lastname@example.org or 617-573-8239.
+Suffolk students who have or suspect they may have a disability are encouraged to contact the Office for Disability Services at firstname.lastname@example.org or 617-573-8239.
 This office can provide referrals and/or approve necessary accommodations for students.
 If you have a learning, physical, medical, or psychiatric disability that may impact your coursework and are seeking classroom accommodations under the American with Disabilities Act, you are required to: 1) meet with your instructor to discuss possible needs and 2) register with the Dean of Students Office, 73 Tremont Street, 12th floor, 617-573-8239.
 The instructor must receive verification from the Dean of Students Office before accommodations are granted.

 Students with other special needs such as work hours, out of town trips, work-family issues, or family emergencies should discuss their situations with their instructor.
 All information and documentation is confidential.